dcomtois/summarytools/README.md

 ## Overriding formatting attributes

 When a _summarytools_ object is stored, its formatting attributes are stored with it.
-However, you can override most of them when using the `print()` function.
+However, you can override most of them when using the `print()` and `view()` functions.

 Example: